-Chemical analyses of soil samples collected in RZ-D during the Phase A and B Investigations show that there are locations within the upper 10 feet of soil where dioxins/furans, hexachlorobenzene (HCB), other semi-volatile organic compounds (SVOCs), asbestos, metals, pesticides, and/or perchlorate exceed the various BCL criteria.
+Chemical analyses of soil samples collected in RZ-D during the Phase A and B Investigations show that there are locations where dioxins/furans, hexachlorobenzene (HCB), other semi-volatile organic compounds (SVOCs), asbestos, metals, pesticides, and/or perchlorate exceed the Comparison Criteria.
 Remedial excavation areas for RZ-D have been developed using the Phase A and B soil analytical data supplemented by the pre-confirmation sampling.
-The excavation areas define portions of the site where soil exceeds BCL or other comparison criteria, as specified on Figure 1.
-Figure 1 shows the excavation area boundaries and the chemical data upon which they are based.
-A CD containing the soil sample analytical data from borings advanced during the Soil Investigation Programs is included in Appendix A. Appendix A also contains a set of summary tables presenting the sampling data for those chemicals identified to be remediated in RZ-D: dioxins/furans, hexachlorobenzene (HCB), other semi-volatile organic compounds (SVOCs), asbestos, metals, pesticides, and/or perchlorate.
+The excavation areas define portions of the site where soil exceeds the Comparison Criteria, as specified on Figure 1 shows the excavation area boundaries and the chemical data upon which they are based.

+A CD containing the soil sample analytical data from borings advanced during the Soil Investigation Programs is included in Appendix A. Appendix A also contains a set of summary tables presenting the sampling data for those chemicals identified to be remediated in RZ-D: dioxins/furans, HCB, other SVOCs, asbestos, metals, pesticides, and/or perchlorate.